LJGarvie/playbook/README.md

 Some tickets are not raised by clients, but are raised by another agent or by an automated process.
 In this situation, it's still important that tickets record what actions we took, so we don't close them without a good update.
 We always leave a couple of sentences to say what we did, even if it was minor.

-Before solving a ticket, we use the *How much work was this?* field to give an approximatation of the time we spent on the issue, or we select *chargeable* if it's a ticket we'll invoice for.
+Before solving a ticket, we use the *How much work was this?* field to give an approximation of the time we spent on the issue, or we select *chargeable* if it's a ticket we'll invoice for.

 #### Deciding what to work on